ccao-data/model-condo-avm/README.md

 condo model.
 It determines almost all intra-building differences in unit values.

-### Multi-sales
+### Multi-PIN Sales

-The condo model is trained on a select number of “multi-sales” in addition to single-parcel sales.
+The condo model is trained on a select number of “multi-PIN sales” (or “multi-sales”) in addition to single-parcel sales.
 Multi-sales are sales that include more than one parcel.
 In the case of condominiums, many units are sold bundled with deeded parking spaces that are separate parcels.
 These two-parcel sales are highly reflective of the unit’s actual market price.
 We split the total value of these two-parcel sales according to their relative percent of ownership before using them for training.
-For a \$100,000 sale of a unit (4% ownership) and a parking space (1% ownership), the sale would be adjusted to \$80,000:
+For example, for a \$100,000 sale of a unit (4% ownership) and a parking space (1% ownership), the sale would be adjusted to \$80,000:

 $$\frac{0.04}{0.04 + 0.01} * \$100,000 = \$80,000$$